Stuthi/bikerental/README.md

 2. K Nearest Neighbors Regression
 3. Random Forest Regression

-Metrics like MAE, MSE, RMSE and scatter plot analysis (of test results vs predicted values) have been used to compare efficiency and accuracy of saod models.
+Metrics like MAE, MSE, RMSE and scatter plot analysis (of test results vs predicted values) have been used to compare efficiency and accuracy of said models.

 Implemented in Python using pandas and sklearn.